ILESKOV/Family/docs/index.md

 function getCountOfHumans(address owner_) public view returns (uint256)
 ```

-_Returns count of 'Family' tokens by passing the address as a parameter_
+_Returns count of 'Family' tokens by passing the address as a parameter._

 ### getOwnerOfHuman